 Do you charge GST?

-No. Although we are a company that will be required to collect GST of 10% from Australian customers, that will only be required once we sell over $75,000 in one financial year.
-Exports outside Australia are excluded from GST.
+No. Although we are a company that can collect GST of 10% from Australian customers, that will only be required once we register for GST and exceed certain sales limits of our own stock within one financial year.

 At present, sales within Australia or our own stock are exclusive of GST.
 Exports of instruments outside of Australia are exclusive of GST.
 Consigned guitars are exclusive of GST.